Why you might want to mix your next drink with moonshine

 by Kyle Rutten

-Alcohol has a long history of assisting lovebirds in overcoming their inhibitions.
+Alcohol has a long history of assisting lovebirds in overcoming inhibitions.
 However, one of the ingredients to a healthy sex life is and always will be novelty.
-It’s for this reason that you might consider setting the mood with moonshine cocktails.
+It’s for this reason that you might consider setting the mood with moonshine cocktails, like this Moonshine Mule.

 - 1 knob fresh ginger peeled and roughly sliced